 The Company is a wholly-owned subsidiary of British American Tobacco p.l.c..
-The cash flows of the Company are included in the consolidated cash flow statement of British American Tobacco p.l.c., which is publicly available.
+The cash flows of the Company are included in the Group cash flow statement and the consolidated cash flow statement of British American Tobacco p.l.c., which is publicly available.
 Consequently, the Company has taken advantage of the exemption from preparing a cash flow statement under the terms of FRS 101.